Polish Netflix films, movies, and shows (Updated 2021)

 Language / Subtitles: Polish audio with built-in English subtitles.

 TW: Psychiatric wards, elder neglect, negative portrayals of people with schizophrenia

 Marcin, a father-to-be who’s news casting career is about to take off, gets pulled back into the life of his schizophrenic father.
 But as the TV star puts everything on the line in order to help his formerly-estranged father, will he be able to save himself in the process or get sucked into his father’s living nightmare?

 Review’s Note: This film uses schizophrenia as a device to drive a dramatic plot.
-It’s on this list because of the high-profile actors and awards the movie received, but viewers should know that this is a dramatized version of what schizophrenia is like and does not reflect the disability how it presents itself in real life with real people.
+It’s on this list because of the high-profile actors and awards the movie received, but viewers should know that this is a dramatized version of what schizophrenia is like.
+The film does not reflect the disability and how real people live with it.

 Additional Language Notes: The built-in English subtitles sometimes skip some sentences throughout the movie, including in the first few sentences, so don’t stress if you don’t see them as you first start the movie.

 Language / Subtitles: Polish audio with subtitles available in English CC

 TW: Addiction/alcoholism, graphic use of hard drugs, domestic violence, death

 Barely surviving a revolving door of drug dens and arrests, a petty-theft and junkie is forced to face himself and move forward to survive.